AUSTRALIA-WIDE LOW FLAT RATE $9.90

 20 June 2024

-"‘If you want to know anything about how music surfaces today, how to find it, or how to create it, you will find what you need right here. ’ Joseph Menn, Washington Post writer
+"‘If you want to know anything about how music surfaces today, how to find it, or how to create it, you will find what you need right here.’
+Joseph Menn, Washington Post writer

 For the first time in history, almost every song ever recorded is available instantly.
 Everywhere.

+This book charts what music’s dazzling digital revolution really means for fans and artists.
 As a former data guru at the world’s biggest streaming service, Spotify, Glenn McDonald reveals:

 What the tech giants know about you How they serve up your next song Whether fans can cheat the algorithm Whether jazz is dead and ASMR is the new punk Your chances of becoming a rock star